Best Golf Mats

 • Large enough that you can use it with right-handed and left-handed players without switching it around.

-When you purchase, you also get two ball trays, two gel sections, and four range mat sections.
-The only downside to this epic mat is that it’s so heavy duty it’s actually really heavy — it weighs in at 166 pounds.
-Don’t expect to buy this mat if you’re looking for something mobile.
-But if you’re a serious golfer who wants only the best, this is the mat for you.
+When you purchase, you also get one edge trim, one golf ball tray, one gel section, and three range mat sections.
+The only downside to this mat is that it’s so heavy duty it’s actually really heavy — it weighs in at 112 pounds.

 Click here to learn more about the TrueStrike Golf Hitting Mats.